mizztgc/infinitas-for-linux/README.md

 Q: I have no sound!

-A: The game process is probably trying to run at a sample rate of 48kHz, which is the reason for having no sound.
+A: ~~The game process is probably trying to run at a sample rate of 48kHz, which is the reason for having no sound.
 You can confirm this by running the command `pactl list sink-inputs`, and checking `node.rate` to see if it reports a value of `1/48000`.
 In order to have the game output audio, set your sample rate within PipeWire to 44.1kHz.
-This script will automatically do that for you, *but it may not work all the time*.
+This script will automatically do that for you, *but it may not work all the time*.~~ Run `winecfg` within `~/.local/share/infinitas`, navigate to "Audio", and then set the default option for **Output device:** to `infinitas`.
+It's highly recommended that you do this when the actual launcher opens,

 Q: Why does my audio sound crackly/DistorteD/possessed?

 A: You may have PULSE_LATENCY_MSEC set, and its value set to below 40ms.
 Enjoy the demons that you summoned.
 Jokes aside, this may also happen if you don't have this environment variable set, but it may not be noticeable, unless you play certain songs.
+My recommendation is to set `PULSE_LATENCY_MSEC` to a value that is >= 35.